Project

 Kernel#warn should ignore <internal: entries

-Added by Eregon (Benoit Daloze) over 3 years ago.
-Updated over 3 years ago.
+Added by Eregon (Benoit Daloze) about 4 years ago.
+Updated about 4 years ago.

 Status: